 Signs of Wear / Time to Replace:

 Unlike other footwear I sell, turn shoes and boots are designed for historical accuracy first, and longevity second.
 This means they will have a shorter life span due to the construction methods.
 I highly recommend limiting these shoes to indoor use.
-They are not designed for combat, or slugging through the mud at various wars.
 The soles of the boots or shoes will wear out over time, normally about 2 years.
 If you walk on the inside or outside of your foot, this could happen very quickly, about 3 to 6 months.
 Avoid concrete and asphalt as much as possible.
 These surfaces will wear the soles of your shoes very quickly.